CMR 1.3.0

 • -B NUM Benchmarks the recognition algorithm for the created matrix with NUM repetitions.

-• -o FORMAT Format of output FILE; default: dense.
+• -o FORMAT Format of output; default: dense.

 Network Matrices

-The executable cmr-generate-network creates a random \( m \)-by- \(n\) network matrix, either ternary (default) or binary.
+The executable cmr-generate-network creates a random \( m \)-by- \(n\) network matrix, either ternary (default) or binary and writes it to stdout.
 In order to generate a ternary matrix, it first constructs a random graphic matrix (see above) and then modifies its signs via Camion's Signing Algorithm.
 For the binary matrix, a random spanning tree is constructed and oriented to become an arborescence with root.
 For the co-tree edges, only node pairs are considered, where the second node lies on the directed path from the first node to the root.
 It can be called as follows, where \( m \) equals ROWS and \( n \) equals COLS.

 Options: